Skip to content

 Medical

-Interaction MenuMedical Menu
+Interaction Menu Medical Menu

-Interaction MedicalMedical Menu
+Interaction Medical Medical Menu

-Better for treating fewer smaller injuries and quick medication.Better for treating heavily wounded.
+Better for treating fewer smaller injuries and quick medication.
+Better for treating heavily wounded.

-Following Settings are recommended.
-You can set them in your ACE3 Settings under the category "Interaction" and "Medical".
+The following settings are recommended.
+You can set them in your ACE3 Settings under the category “Interaction” and “Medical”.
 Display Interactions as Lists and allow Medical Menu.

 • Pain - Pain is caused by wounds and impairs the effectiveness of a patient.

-Fatal Blood Volume< 3 liters
+Fatal Blood Volume < 3 litres

-The following graph summarizes the medical states:
+The following graph summarises the medical states:

 7R_States.png

-Injured State: The patient is wounded and has lost some blood (Hemorrhage 1 to 3) and most likely is in pain.
+Injured State: The patient is wounded and has lost some blood (Haemorrhage 1 to 3) and most likely is in pain.
 Unless the patient suffers continuous blood loss his situation remains manageable.
 He may not need a medic and can effectively treat himself.

 Critical State: A patient is in critical state if he is unconscious.
-Unconsciousness may be result of significant blood loss as well as critical damage or vitals of the patient.
+Unconsciousness may be the result of significant blood loss as well as critical damage or vitals of the patient.
 Critical vitals may be the result of high wound related blood loss.
 A critical injury is caused by significant trauma.
 Furthermore, an overdose from medication may put the patient into critical condition.
 A patient in critical condition may need medication (epinephrine) to wake up, but he may also wake up by himself if his vitals are stable.
-Vitals are stable if the patient is suffered acceptable blood loss (above hemorrhage class 2).
+Vitals are stable if the patient has suffered acceptable blood loss (above haemorrhage class 2).

-Both medics and regular operators have various diagnosis options available which will give them insight into the patients health condition.
+Both medics and regular operators have various diagnosis options available which will give them insight into the patient’s health condition.

 • Check Pulse: